 2016: Moscow

-I considered Azubu to be the lowest point of my career and now ESforce would one that accelerated my experience exponentially.
+I considered Azubu to be the lowest point of my career and now ESforce would be one that accelerated my experience exponentially.
 After Azubu, I leaned heavily into how different I was to everyone I had ever met.
-My good friend and colleague, Oleg Kogut reached out about a 60-million dollar investment fund needing help understanding the international audience and that I might be a good fit.
+My good friend and colleague, Oleg Kogut (died in 2020), reached out about an investment fund needing help in understanding the international audience and that I might be a good fit.
 By this point, I had learned two key lessons when it comes to taking on new roles: 1. the riskier the project, the more money I should ask and 2. always say “yes” and “I can do that!” and then figure out how to do it.
-Within a few months, I flew another 16 hours to Russia (with much hesitation and personal concern) and met the CEO.
-In the hallway were about two bodyguards whose fists were the size of my head.
-After a discussion about my perspective in esports, I met the rest of the team and had landed the role there and then.
-My role, initially, was to launch their international news company called Cybersport.com which was the summation of my previous experience in business and content publishing strategy.
-The company treated me very well and I got to be involved in a lot of different projects: international communication strategy, international strategy linked with six subsidiary companies like VP & Na’Vi as well as direct input with the CEO of Dota Majors: Epicenter.
-My only complaint was, once again, I had to relocate from Los Angeles to an undetermined location in Europe.
-So I sold all my belongings, slept on the floor until my lease ran out, moved into hotels and AirBnBs for nine months until finally they settled on Berlin being the location for our company.
-I paused my life, getting settled or living in my own place for a company.
-I told myself I’ll never go to those lengths for another business again.
-I was no longer as desperate to prove myself as I once was.
+After a phonecall with leadership, I flew 16 hours to Russia and met their CEO (died in 2023).
+In the hallway were two bodyguards whose fists were the size of my head and the country did not resemble anything like in the movies.
+The city-center was this incredibly modern and light-filled metropolis whereas on the outer rim was this cold and barren architecture where yellow streetlamps barely pierced through the darkness.
+I continue to say that the city still has the best burgers I’ve ever eaten thus far (FARSH).

-2019 to Present: Kiev & Amsterdam
+2020 to Present: Amsterdam

 My Future and Guides

 “My father used to quote Zig Ziglar, saying: your attitude, not your aptitude, will determine your altitude.
-And while I’m sure there’s a bit of blissful optimism sprinkled in that cheesy line, it has helped this relatively (previously below-) average person accomplish something above-average.
-If my father’s message is, in reality, untrue, then I am at least appreciative in terms of how far my overcompensating efforts has reached.” – June, 2022
+And while I’m sure there’s a bit of blissful optimism sprinkled in that cheesy line, it has helped this relatively average person accomplish something above-average.
+If my father’s message is, in reality, untrue, then I am at least appreciative of how far my overcompensating efforts has reached.” – June, 2022

 Conclusion